MoneesMohammed/Customer-And-Invoice-Management-System/README.md

 The system implements full CRUD operations for customers, products, invoices, and payments.

-This project is a customer and invoice management system (Professional Transactional System).
+This project is a customer and invoice management system designed as a professional transactional system.

 Through it, you can register customers, register users (employees), register products, create invoices linked to existing customers in the system, and record payments linked to the invoice .
 All of this is saved in the database.